hashicorp/nomad/website/source/docs/drivers/external/singularity.html.md

   driver = "Singularity"

   config {
      // this example run an image from sylabs container library with the
      // canonical example of lolcow
      image = "library://sylabsed/examples/lolcow:latest"
      // command can be run, exec or test command = "run"
   }
 }
 ```

 The `Singularity` driver supports the following configuration in the job spec:

-* `image` - The Singularity image to run. it can be a local path or a supported URI
+* `image` - The Singularity image to run.
+It can be a local path or a supported URI.

     ```hcl
     config {